Welcome to PCI Compliance Guide.

-A: The Payment Card Industry Data Security Standard (PCI DSS) is a set of requirements designed to ensure that ALL companies that process, store ortransmit credit card information maintain a secure environment.
-Essentially any merchant that has a Merchant ID (MID).
+A: The Payment Card Industry Data Security Standard (PCI DSS) is a set of security standards designed to ensure that ALL companies that accept, process, store or transmit credit card information maintain a secure environment.

-A: PCI applies to ALL organizations or merchants, regardless of size or number of transactions, that accepts, transmits or stores any cardholder data.
-Said another way, if any customer of that organization ever pays the merchant directly using a credit card or debit card, then the PCI DSS requirements apply.
+A: The PCI DSS applies to ANY organization, regardless of size or number of transactions, that accepts, transmits or stores any cardholder data.

-Q: Where can I find the PCI Data Security Standards (PCI DSS)?
+Q3: Where can I find the PCI Data Security Standard (PCI DSS)?

-A: The Standard can be found on the PCI SSC’s Website:
+A: The current PCI DSS documents can be found on the PCI Security Standards Council website.

 A: All merchants will fall into one of the four merchant levels based on Visa transaction volume over a 12-month period.
 Transaction volume is based on the aggregate number of Visa transactions (inclusive of credit, debit and prepaid) from a merchant Doing Business As (‘DBA’).
 In cases where a merchant corporation has more than one DBA, Visa acquirers must consider the aggregate volume of transactions stored, processed or transmitted by the corporate entity to determine the validation level.
 If data is not aggregated, such that the corporate entity does not store, process or transmit cardholder data on behalf of multiple DBAs, acquirers will continue to consider the DBA’s individual transaction volume to determine the validation level.